colbyj/bride-of-frankensystem/docs/building/appearance.rst

 CSS custom properties
 ---------------------

-The BOFS stylesheet uses CSS custom properties (variables) declared on ``:root``.
+The BOFS stylesheet declares its custom properties on ``:root``, the stylesheet's top level, where they apply to every page.
 Overriding a subset of them in your ``style.css`` is the most targeted way to restyle colors, fonts, and layout.
+When changing colors, keep the contrast between text and its background high — participants complete studies on a wide range of screens, and low-contrast text affects readability.

 The full set of variables from the default stylesheet: